ES-Collection/Photoshop-Scripts/README.md

 `Adobe Photoshop [Your Version]/Presets/Scripts/`

 The next time Photoshop is opened, you can find the scripts under `File -> Scripts`

+Note: 'Reg Marks and Labels.jsx' requires you to edit the location of `reg_mark.eps` for it to work properly, default location is on your desktop.

 Contributers
 ------------